Hey September Second, you’re lookin’ good today!

 In a large pan heat the chicken, onion, taco seasoning, and cilantro together over medium-high heat until the onions are tender.

-Add the refried beans, mix thoroughly and then add the sour cream, cheese, and salsa.
+Add the refried beans, mix thoroughly and then add the greek yogurt, cheese, and salsa.
 Mix together and cook for a few more minutes.
 Set aside.

 In another pan lightly spray with cooking spray and place tortilla cook for about 30 seconds, lightly spray top side of tortilla, flip, and cook for another 30 seconds.
 Repeat this step until you are done cooking the tortillas.